wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-custom-domain-name.md

 ##<a href="overview"></a> Overview

-If you have a domain name already, or you want reserve domain from other domain registrars, here are the general steps to bring a custom domain name for web site:
+If you have a domain name already, or you want reserve domain from other domain registrars, here are the general steps to bring a custom domain name for web site :

 1. Reserve your domain name.
 This article does not cover that process.
 There are many domain registrars to choose from.
 When you sign up, their site will walk you through the process.
-1. Create DNS records that map the domain to your Azure web site.
+1. Create DNS records that map the domain to your Azure web app.
 1. Add the domain name inside the [Azure Management Portal](https://manage.windowsazure.cn).

 Within this basic outline, there are specific cases to consider:

 - Mapping your root domain.
 The root domain is the domain that you reserved with the domain registrar.
 For example, **contoso.com**.
 - Mapping a subdomain.
 For example, **blogs.contoso.com**.
-You can map different subdomains to different web sites.
+You can map different subdomains to different web apps.
 - Mapping a wildcard.
 For example, **\*.contoso.com**.
 A wildcard entry applies to all subdomains of your domain.

 [AZURE.INCLUDE [modes](../includes/custom-dns-web-site-modes.md)]